-Dr. John Anderson has over 25 years’ experience of healthcare leadership and
+John Anderson, MD, FACS has over 25 years’ experience in healthcare leadership and

 governance roles in several of the country’s leading healthcare systems.
 He was

 educated at Baylor University (1971), Baylor College of Medicine 1973), and then

 trained as a general surgeon at Baylor University Medical Center in Dallas (1973-

 1978).
 After completing a year of vascular surgery fellowship training at the

 University of Tennessee Health Science Center in Memphis under surgical pioneer Ed

 Garrett, he returned to Dallas where he began practice at Baylor in 1979 and did so

 continually until 2004 when he moved to Denver.